joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ### Default Attribute Values
-By default, a newly instantiated model instance will not contain any attribute values.
-If you would like to define the default values for some of your model's attributes, you may define an `attributes` property on your model.
-Attribute values placed in the `attributes` array should be in their raw, "storable" format as if they were just read from the database:
+When you create a new model instance, its attributes start empty by default.
+To set initial values for specific attributes, define an `attributes` property on your model.
+Values in the `attributes` array must be in their raw database format—the same format used when retrieving data directly from the database:

 ```typescript
 import { Model } from '@pristine/elegant'